 - Don’t be afraid to discuss any apprehensions or concerns.
 It’s important that you be as comfortable as possible during your massage.
 Your massage therapist is a professional dedicated to do his or her best to help you feel at ease.

-10. Be prepared to schedule several massage sessions.
+Schedule regular massage sessions.
 Massage has its greatest benefits over time.
 The therapeutic effects of massage are cumulative, so the more often you get a massage, the better you will feel and the more quickly your body will respond.
 From one session to the next, relaxation deepens as the chronic patterns of stress in the body are affected and released.
-If you’re getting massage to address chronic muscular tension or recovery from a soft tissue injury, more than one session is typically needed.
+If you’re getting a massage to address chronic muscular tension or recovery from a soft tissue injury, more than one session is typically needed.
 It is not realistic to believe years, months, weeks, or even days of tension/injury will be completely reversed in one massage session.